AlgyJr/ios_guides/Table-View-Guide.md

 }
 ```

-Then, in your cell, disable the margins, and the margins it may inherent from parent views.
+Then, in your cell, disable the margins, and the margins it may inherit from parent views.

 ```
 class MyTableViewCell: UITableViewCell